-When you’ve put so much work into your company's eCommerce website (let alone your products), it can be extremely frustrating not to see it receive the exposure it deserves.
-Many marketers have found themselves stumped when it comes to improving their search engine optimization, or SEO.
+When you’ve put so much work into building your company's eCommerce website and building out a great eCommerce marketing plan, it can be extremely frustrating not to see your site get the exposure it deserves.
+Many marketers have found themselves stumped when it comes to search engine optimization, or SEO.

 Luckily, optimizing your digital presence doesn’t have to require professional coding skills or ultra-expensive site managing software.
-With some assistance from online tools and a bit of strategic elbow grease, your site will be topping Google’s rankings in no time.
+With some assistance from online tools and a bit of strategic elbow grease, your site will be topping the SERPs in no time.